lk340/pokeblox2/README.md

 By using the three properties above, I am able to manipulate a piece in different ways.
 For example, in my piece rotation logic, I key into "shapes" and iterate through each piece matrix.
 If I want to render the piece's color on the canvas board, I simply key into "color", and if I want to detect the kind of piece I'm working with, I key into "type".
 This is extremely important because it allows me to predict the type of the next piece and display it accordingly.
 It also allows me to display a saved piece on the game screen.

 Each piece contains *currentPiece*, *x_offset*, and *y_offset* instance variables. *currentPiece* is the currentPiece that we are keyed into in our tetromino object (in this case, the key would be "shapes"). x_offset and y_offset are the positions of the piece relative to the board.
-By using these three variables, I created the following logic to properly render pieces on the board:
+By using these three variables, I use the following logic to properly render pieces on the board:

 ``` JavaScript
 drawPiece() {